usgs/shakemap/docs/_sources/manual4_0/tg_architecture.rst.txt

                 gmpe = Special_California_GMPE
                 min_depth = -Inf
                 max_depth = Inf
+                ipe = Allen2012
+                gmice = WRGW12

 If an earthquake falls within the 'california' layer, the tectonc regions 'scr' and 'acr' would have their horizontal buffers reset to 25 km and, in addition, the 'acr' region would have its GMPE selection reset to the GMPE set 'Special_California_GMPE' for earthquakes of all depths.
+Similarly, the IPE would be set to "Allen2012" and the GMICE to "WGRW12".

 If the
 earthquake is not inside a custom geographic layer, but within the horizontal